pluginever/wc-serial-numbers/readme.txt

 - **Subscription Support:** You’ll have the option to sell your subscription products with the WooCommerce subscription feature.
 It will give you all the features and functionalities to sell keys by managing subscriptions efficiently.

-- **Rest API:** You’ll be able to operate a set of standard rules and conventions for communicating with other web-based applications and services.
-REST API treats everything as a resource, including a WooCommerce product.
-License keys are managed as resources and are accessed through endpoints that are also resources.

 - **Fast Checkout:** You’ll have the option to let your customers go through a fast checkout process if they only add digital products to their cart.
 With this option, customers won't have to worry about filling out fields they don't need to.

 - **Custom Emails:** You’ll have the full option to take control over sending emails to your customers.
 You’ll have options to disable sending emails and also you can send custom emails instead of sending default emails sent via WooCommerce itself.